hadv/abunfi/SEPOLIA_SETUP_GUIDE.md

 ### Technical Verification:
 - [ ] All dependencies installed correctly
+- [ ] PostgreSQL database running and accessible
+- [ ] Redis server running and accessible
 - [ ] Environment files configured
 - [ ] Smart contracts deployed to Sepolia
 - [ ] Contract addresses updated in all configs